Search Results

 MUS 3180 ELECTRONIC MUSIC PRODUCTION (3 credits)

 An exploration of the potentials of electronic music.
 Concepts of electronic music are presented through the use of a computer, software, and appropriate hardware.
 Students create assignments that demonstrate the application of basic techniques.
-(Cross-listed with ITIN 3180)
+(Cross-listed with ACMP 3180)

 MUS 3600 MUSIC EDUCATION CORE I - ELEMENTARY (5 credits)